osquery/osquery/README.md

 We don't currently supply pre-built osquery packages for Linux.
 We do, however, provide Vagrant VMs which allow you to easily create packages for Ubuntu 12.04+ and CentOS 6.5.
 Check out the wiki's [installation guide](https://github.com/facebook/osquery/wiki/install-linux) for more information.

-If you're try to build osquery on a different, currently unsupported operating system, please refer to the [building the code guide](https://github.com/facebook/osquery/wiki/building-the-code) for help.
+If you're trying to build osquery on a different, currently unsupported operating system, please refer to the [building the code guide](https://github.com/facebook/osquery/wiki/building-the-code) for help.

 ## Learn more